marrow/mongo/guide.md

 Included with Marrow Mongo are field types covering all core types supported by MongoDB.
 A class model is used to define new field types, with a large amount of functionality provided by the base `Field` class itself.

 {% method -%}
-This base class is directly usable where the underlying field type is dynamic or not known prior to access, i.e. "dynamic".
+This base class is directly usable where the underlying field type is dynamic or not known prior to access.

 The `Field` class is a subclass of Marrow Schema's `Attribute` and all field instances applicable to a given `Document` class or instance are accessible using the ordered dictionary `__fields__`.